rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.web-fundamentals.md

 - what is the `script` tag used for?
 - what is the difference between a `link` tag and an `a` tag?
-- why is it important to include an `alt` attribute inside of an `img` tag?
+- why is it important to include an `alt` attribute inside an `img` tag?

 - understand the main elements of an HTML table: